 Overnight Camp Preparation

-We’re so excited that your child will be joining us for Camp this summer.
+We’re so excited that your camper will be joining us this summer.
 We want to make sure you and your child have everything you need to have a great experience.
 Our staff works all year long to prepare for the time your camper spends here.
 Now that you’ve signed up, here are the steps you can take to make sure you’re prepared.

 Health Form & Confidential Form

 Make sure you submit both a completed Health Form and Confidential Form at least 30 days prior to your camper’s arrival at Camp.
 The medical examination form must be signed by a physician and include the date of the camper’s last tetanus shot.
 A school physical done within 12 months of camp is acceptable, just attach it to our form and fill in additional information needed.
 In order to be in compliance with state regulations a completed health information form including your child’s health history and physical examination record, signed by a doctor, must be on file.
-For every day of your child’s camp session that these forms are not on hand a fee of $50 per day will be assessed.
-Your child could also be sent home due to failure to comply with this requirement and no refund will be given.
+Your child could be sent home due to failure to comply with this requirement and no refund will be given.
 Camp requests that forms are to be sent to camp at least 30 days before the scheduled camp session so they can be properly reviewed by camp health personnel.

 Please be sure to disclose any food allergies or dietary restrictions on your child’s health form.
 We will do our best to provide alternatives.
 We also ask that you contact our Food Service Director at least 30 days in advance of your child’s stay so you can discuss the best course of action.